 The goal of every entrepreneur is to get paid to do what you love.
 Otherwise, what’s the point?
 Jobs you will hate are easy enough to come by, so suffering through the ups and downs of entrepreneurism has to be worth it.

 But the reality is it can take years.
 YEARS to get to where you want to be, and even when you think you have arrived, things can change drastically forcing you to start over, sometimes from scratch.
 This, of course, is where the struggle to keep the dream alive while maintaining your household can come into play.

 The drastic decrease income was depressing AF.
-Just as I had begun to feel that I had made it at a blogger, I was losing it.
-But if I were to be honest with myself, the reason I was losing readers is because I was operating from a space of greed, not passion.
+Just as I had begun to feel that I had made it as a blogger, I was losing it.
+But if I were, to be honest with myself, the reason I was losing readers is that I was operating from a space of greed, not passion.
 I was losing what made my blog me.
-As a writer by trade with an undergraduate degree in Journalism and a Master of Fine Arts in Writing, I sold out, and suffered the consequences.
+As a writer by trade with an undergraduate degree in Journalism and a Master of Fine Arts in Writing, I sold out and suffered the consequences.

 I’m not beating myself up, though.
 The lesson in all of this is that there are no shortcuts to get to where you want to go.
 Of course, we need money.
 Ain’t nobody trying to be homeless, but in the pursuit of your dreams, you can’t lose sight of why you began and what your ultimate goals are.
 Do what you can, the way you can, to the best of your ability and the money, will come.
 But if you are driven by money, what was once your passion will become the thing you hate.
 And you’ll hate yourself in the process.